xtdb/xtdb/docs/mvp.md

 **Q:** Does CRUX support RDF/SPARQL?

 **A:** No. We have a simple ingestion mechanism for RDF data in `crux.rdf` but this is not a core feature.
+There's a also a query translator for a subset of SPARQL.
 RDF and SPARQL support could eventually be written as a layer on top of CRUX as a module, but there are no plans for this by the core team.

 **Q:** Does CRUX require Kafka?